-4. Make an appointment with a staff member of the CSB/SJU Internship Office by phoning 363-5799.
-The Internship Office supports students in setting up academic credit for international internships on condition that the site, housing and travel arrangements are discussed in advance with the Assistant Director of Experiential Learning and Community Engagement.
+4. Make an appointment with a staff member of the CSB/SJU Internship Office by calling 320-363-5799.
+The Internship Office supports students in setting up academic credit for international internships on condition that the site, housing, and travel arrangements are discussed in advance with the Assistant Director of Experiential Learning and Community Engagement.
 During this appointment staff will also review the international registration process and discuss the legal forms and the reports and evaluations required for participation in the program.

-6. Students planning international internships are required to read the US State Department travel warning (if any) for their
+6. Read the U.S. State Department travel warning (if any) for your host country.

-7. Complete the Registration for Internship - Learning Contract before you leave the U.S. or within 1 week after your arrival at your internship destination.
+7. Complete the Learning Contract before you leave the U.S. or within 1 week after your arrival at your internship destination.
 When you communicate with your internship site, or after you arrive at your international internship site, get as much information as you can from your site supervisor about the work you will be doing.
 Ask for a job description.